reckafella/alx-low_level_programming/0x02-functions_nested_loops/README.md

  - Numbers should be printed in order
  - The first printed number should be the number passed to your function
  - The last printed number should be 98
  - You are allowed to use the standard library

+12. The World looks like a multiplication-table, or a mathematical equation, which, turn it how you will, balances itself.
+Write a function that prints the n times table, starting with 0.

+ - Prototype: void print_times_table(int n);
+ - If n is greater than 15 or less than 0 the function should not print anything.

+13. Nature made the natural numbers; All else is the work of women.

+ - If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
+The sum of these multiples is 23.
+ - Write a program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line.
+ - You are allowed to use the standard library

+14. In computer class, the first assignment was to write a program to print the first 100 Fibonacci numbers.
+Instead, I wrote a program that would steal passwords of students.
+My teacher gave me an A.

+ - Write a program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.
+ - The numbers must be separated by comma, followed by a space ,
+ - You are allowed to use the standard library